How to Start an Online Thrift Store

 Of course, you’ll need at least a few products to actually launch your shop (we’ll cover sourcing stock in more detail in the next section), but it’s helpful to think about how you want to sell your products before you even start buying them.

-When it comes to setting up you virtual shop, there are three different routes you can go down:
+When it comes to setting up your virtual shop, there are three different routes you can go down:

-Ecommerce platforms are the easiest way for new sellers to set up their own website.
+If you’re a new seller, Ecommerce platforms are the easiest way to set up your website.
 You select and customize a template (no tech skills required), and pay a small monthly fee to the platform.

 Pros | Cons |